Embodiment and Spirituality Education

 Questioning and challenging how we 'know'.

-Centring individual gnosis to vision the future.
+Centring creative, internal and embodied ways of knowing, to vision the future.

 Instinct